matthewh8/ecs174_final_project/README.md

 - NVIDIA GPU recommended but not required
 - Internet connection for downloading the dataset

+## Model Architecture Details

+### Basic CNN
+- Three convolutional blocks with batch normalization
+- Global average pooling
+- Dense layers with dropout for regularization

+### Transfer Learning Models
+- Pre-trained ResNet50V2 and EfficientNetB0 base
+- Custom top layers for classification
+- Frozen pre-trained weights
+- Dropout for regularization

 ## Troubleshooting

 1. If you encounter memory issues:
+   - Reduce `batch_size` (default is 32)
-   - Reduce batch_size in the code
+   - Reduce input shape (default is 128x128)
-   - Use a smaller input image size
+   - Free up system memory
-   - Run on a machine with more RAM
+   - Use a machine with more RAM

-2. If Kaggle authentication fails:
+2. For download issues:
+   - Check your internet connection
-   - Verify your `kaggle.json` file is in the correct location
+   - Verify the Google Drive file ID is still valid
+   - Try downloading the dataset manually and place in the correct directory structure
-   - Check file permissions
-   - Ensure you're using a valid API token

 3. For GPU-related issues:
-   - Verify TensorFlow can see your GPU
+   - Verify TensorFlow can access your GPU
    - Update GPU drivers
    - Check CUDA and cuDNN compatibility with your TensorFlow version

+4. For corrupted images:
+   - Check the `corrupted_images` directory for any files that were moved
+   - Verify the integrity of the downloaded dataset
+   - Try re-downloading the dataset

+## Performance Monitoring

+The training process includes:
+- Real-time accuracy and loss monitoring
+- Automatic early stopping to prevent overfitting
+- Model checkpointing to save the best weights
+- Comprehensive performance comparison plots
+- Detailed JSON logs of training metrics

+## Future Improvements

+- Implement cross-validation
+- Add model ensemble capabilities
+- Expand to more disease classes
+- Add prediction visualization tools
+- Implement gradual unfreezing for transfer learning models